marcofaltelli/Metronome/README.md

 # Metronome: adaptive packet retrieval in DPDK
 Welcome to the official Metronome repository: Metronome will be presented in the next weeks at CoNEXT 2020.

+Our paper is available [here](https://dl.acm.org/doi/pdf/10.1145/3386367.3432730).
 Slides of the presentation and a video will be soon available.

 We encourage you to clone Metronome and try it on your Linux machine.
 You can contact us using [our Slack channel](https://metronome-dpdk.slack.com) for any questions or trouble in using Metronome.